fikretsengul/wyoming-satellite/BLUETOOTH_FIXES.md

    journalctl -u wyoming-satellite -f
    ```

+## Code Quality

+The implementation has been refactored to follow DRY (Don't Repeat Yourself) principles:
+- Created reusable helper functions for common operations
+- Eliminated approximately 80+ lines of duplicated code
+- Improved maintainability and readability
+- See `REFACTORING_SUMMARY.md` for detailed refactoring information

 ## Additional Notes

 - The fixes are designed to be backward compatible with non-Bluetooth devices
 - The automatic Bluetooth detection can be overridden with the `--mic-bluetooth-no-mute` flag
 - The listening timeout prevents the satellite from getting stuck indefinitely
 - The wake word refractory period still applies to prevent multiple rapid detections
+- **Important:** When using awake.wav with Bluetooth devices:
+  - The satellite will wait for the awake sound to finish before processing your voice
+  - Speak your command AFTER the awake sound completes
+  - This prevents the satellite from hearing its own announcements
+  - The delay is automatically calculated based on the WAV file duration